cs-24-sw-3-01/typst-documents/report/chapters/problem_analysis.typ

 allowing them to get a better overview of their teams.

-The useres will consist of both Danish and Polish users, which arises some cultural differences, including the specific holidays of Poland and Denmark, as well as varying approaches to vacation planning, communication styles and workplace expectations.
+The useres will consist of both Danish and Polish users, which arises some cultural differences, including the specific holidays of Denmark and Poland, as well as varying approaches to vacation planning, communication styles and workplace expectations.

 === Technologies
 The users are currently using a mix of the old vacation planner (the one being rewritten in this project), Outlook Calender, and SAP SuccessFactors.